Epyc: Third generation Epyc (Milan)

+EPYC 7003 series

-Fourth generation Epyc (Genoa)
+Fourth generation Epyc (Genoa, Bergamo and Siena)

 On November 10, 2022, AMD launched the fourth generation of Epyc server and data center processors based on the Zen 4 microarchitecture, codenamed Genoa.
 At their launch event, AMD announced that Microsoft and Google would be some of Genoa's customers.
 Genoa features between 16 and 96 cores with support for PCIe 5.0 and DDR5.
 There was also an emphasis by AMD on Genoa's energy efficiency, which according to AMD CEO Lisa Su, means "lower total cost of ownership" for enterprise and cloud datacenter clients.
-Genoa uses AMD's new SP5 (LGA-6096) socket.
+Genoa uses AMD's new SP5 (LGA 6096) socket.

+On June 13, 2023, AMD introduced Genoa-X with 3D V-Cache technology for technical computing performance and Bergamo (9734, 9754 and 9754S) for cloud native computing.

+On September 18, 2023, AMD introduced the low power Siena lineup of processors, based on the Zen 4c microarchitecture.
+Siena supports up to 64 cores on the new SP6 socket, which is currently only used by Siena processors.
+Siena uses the same I/O die as Bergamo, however certain features, such as dual socket support, are removed, and other features are reduced, such as the change from 12 channel memory support to 6 channel memory support.

+In May 2024, AMD launched the Raphael lineup of processors, based on the Zen4 microarchitecture.
+Raphael support up to 16 cores on the AM5 socket.

+Fifth generation Epyc (Grado, Turin and Turin Dense)

+The fifth generation of Epyc processors were showcased by AMD at Computex 2024 on June 3.
+Named the Epyc 9005 series, it will come in two variants: